The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 According to insiders, CZ has a significant influence on investments—his informal opinions on a certain sector or technology posted on X directly sway the judgments of YZi Labs' investment managers.

-Has power truly decentralized?
-Or is it merely a change in presentation?
+Has power really been decentralized?
+Or is it just a different way of presenting it?

-During the CZ era, the compliance team's status within Binance was not high.
-The company's culture was "act fast, break the norm," and compliance was often seen as an obstacle rather than a protection.
+During CZ's era, the compliance team's status within Binance was not high.
+The company's culture was "act fast, break the norm," and compliance was often seen as an obstacle rather than a safeguard.

 But now, everything has changed.